 13/ Meditate or practice mindfulness daily

 Meditation is a process of training your mind to focus and redirect your thoughts, and the health benefits of meditation are impressive.
 They include reducing stress, helps to control anxiety, enhances self-esteem and self-awareness.
 Meditation can also improve resilience against adversity and pain, improve sleep, lower blood pressure, improve emotional intelligence and strengthen your immune system.
-Need some guidance in meditation and mindfulness?
-Check out these 3 top-rated online mindfulness courses.

 14/ Sit less